'Punk rock mum' relives drugs drama

 Now, 87, the so-called "oldest lady of punk" Viva Hamnell, from Cornwall, is recalling her years in punk and music festivals, as well as her brush with the law.

-She will reveal her life story in two shows next week in Plymouth called Viva's Beer Crate Moment.
+She will reveal her life story in two shows in Plymouth called Viva's Beer Crate Moment.

 -